cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 The Data Repository component is responsible for collecting and storing network data.
-It collects and updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing input interfaces (e.g., data collection interface, intent interface), as well as from other operations system components.
+It collects and updates the real-time operational and instrumentation data of the various network elements through the appropriate real network-facing input interfaces (e.g., data collection interface and intent interface), as well as from other operations system components.
 It also provides data services (e.g., fast retrieval, concurrent conflict handling, batch service) through appropriate output interfaces (e.g., query interface ) to a Service Mapping Models component.